Arpitkatiyyar/IntelliStudy_AI/readme.md

 IntelliStudy AI is a full-stack AI learning platform designed to help students study smarter and faster.

-Users can either ask questions directly or upload study materials such as **PDF, DOCX, and TXT files**.
-The platform automatically analyzes the content and generates:
+Users can ask questions or upload study materials such as **PDF, DOCX, and TXT files**.
+The platform automatically analyzes content and generates:

--  Concise Summaries
+-  AI-powered Summaries
 -  Flashcards
 -  Multiple-Choice Quizzes
 -  Learning Analytics
 -  Study Session History

-The application combines modern web technologies with AI models to provide an interactive and personalized learning experience.
+The application combines modern web technologies with Large Language Models (LLMs) to provide an interactive and personalized learning experience.

 ---